llSourcell/Make_Money_with_Tensorflow_2.0/README.md

 Step 5 - Have 3 more models train on 3 news datasets via the google news API for each of the stocks. perform sentiment analysis using a pretrained model like [BERT](https://github.com/cedrickchee/pytorch-pretrained-BERT) to do this.
 Pick the stock that has the highest sentiment and price prediction.

-Step 6 - Figure out a way to implement Deep Reinforcement Learning to tensorflow serving, i haven't yet seen an example of this done on GitHub.
+Step 6 - Figure out a way to implement Deep Reinforcement Learning in tensorflow serving, i haven't yet seen an example of this done on GitHub.
 I might just do this in my next video.
 Treat the market as a markov decision process, the agents actions are buy sell or hold.

 ## Credits

-toebit3hub, tensorflow team, cedrickchee, my parents, my audience, all humans who came before me, thank you i am but a temporary vessel of knowledge
+toebit3hub, tensorflow team, cedrickchee, my parents, my Wizards, all humans who came before me, thank you i am but a temporary vessel of knowledge